By Pragyansharma Polavarapu

 Then who can forget the great American

-a military/scientific expedition to the old Oregon territory near the west
+expedition to the old Oregon territory near the west coast of United

-then President of United States.
-It is a most wonderful travel diary in wild
+United States.
+It is a most wonderful travel diary in wild territory and among

-territory and among red Indian tribes people.
-It is still a widely enjoyable
+red Indian tribes people.
+It is still a widely enjoyable readable book with

 I only glanced